AVEVA/CONNECT-data-services-developer-docs/content/communities/community-community-roles.md

 ## Community Member

-The Community Member role is a role that can be shared among multiple tenants.
+The Community Member role is a role that can is shared among multiple tenants participating in a community.
 This role is authorized to read any data shared in the community.

 When a new community is created, a new Community Member role is automatically added to the system, which is named using the following convention: `<Community Name> Community Member`.
 For example, if you create a new community named `Test Community`, a new community role is added to the tenant named `Test Community Community Member`.